sybrew/the-seo-framework/readme.txt

 	-> https://wordpress.org/support/topic/double-the-seo-2/#post-14087556

 TODO test plugin size change, it could be less, no?
-	-> With the deprecations removed, that could make up for a lot.
+	-> With the class-deprecations removed, that could make up for a lot.
 TODO reconsider FAQ entries.

 TODO: This minor update packs a big punch... etc etc.